 The Initial Assessment

 The relationship between client and therapist is a real relationship.
 We know from research that the successful outcome of therapy depends on the quality of this relationship.
-Our first meeting will be an initial consultation to discuss in more detail the issue that has brought you to counselling.
+I offer an initial telephone consultation to discuss in more detail the issue that has brought you to counselling.
 This will help you decide if I am someone you feel you could trust and be comfortable talking to before you commit to regular counselling.
 There is no charge for this initial consultation and it will not place you under any obligation to continue with therapy.

 How many sessions?